obartunov/sqljsondoc/README.jsonpath.md

   [ RETURNING data_type [ FORMAT JSON ] ]
 )SQL/JSON path expression finds
 ```
-Options and RETURNING clause are the same as in JSON_OBJECT.
+Options and `RETURNING` clause are the same as in `JSON_OBJECT`.
-Note: ON NULL clause is not supported in subquery variant.
+Note: `ON NULL` clause is not supported in subquery variant.

 Examples:
 ```sql